rytmis/bootcamp-wames-labs/01-management-portal.md

 ### Uploading a file from a storage account ###

 If your media file is larger than 200 MB in size, you will have to upload it to a storage account first.
-In order to do that, you will need a client application such as [Azure Storage Explorer](http://azurestorageexplorer.codeplex.com/downloads/get/160100).
+In order to do that, you can use a client application such as [CloudXplorer](http://clumsyleaf.com/products/cloudxplorer).

 Once the file is in a storage account, click the From Storage button.